-Eligibility Restrictions:

-- Minimum First Class Fire Fighter

-- Full time career

-- Other identified members of the Fire Service

-Special request for admission must be addressed to the Director, Fire Academy
+Eligibility Restrictions: At least first class fire fighter Full-time career Other identified members of the fire service Special request for admission must be addressed to the Director, Fire Academy.

-Each course comprises subject Blocks, as listed under Course Descriptions.
-Each Block ends with a test.
+Each course comprises subject Blocks, as listed in the following course descriptions.
+Each Block ends with an exam.
 Most Blocks may be taken in any order.
 The exception is Fire Prevention Inspector; Blocks in this course must be taken in sequence.
 The final Block is the classroom component, which must be taken when all distance education Blocks have been successfully completed.
 The classroom component is held at the Fire Academy.
 A student must be admitted to a course before registering in any Blocks.